Maximilli-an/colour-challenge-fullstack-mn/README.md

 Had some any typing related errors (so fair TS you right) tied Colour type from backend over to frontend for better JSON Parsing / validation of type recieved

 at this point the word Colour is starting to look strange to me.

+Stopping for tonight, next step is writing tests for the frontend, double checking Type strength on the backend, add BGRB, styling for FE, etc.